pschool-in/curriculum/grammar/parts-of-speech/notes.md

 An interjection is a word used to express emotion. eg: oh!, wow!, oops!

 Same word can perform different functions in different sentences.

+*Stones* are hard to break. - Noun
+They built a *stone* wall. - Adjective